smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ORDER BY ID;
 ```

 However, if you notice, the `LeadIgnoreNulls` column is the same value as `LagIgnoreNulls`.
-It appears you cannot have a `LAG` and `LEAD` function with `IGNORE NULLS` in the same statement.
+You cannot have a `LAG` and `LEAD` function with `IGNORE NULLS` in the same statement.

 |   ID    | MyValue | LagIgnoreNulls | LeadIgnoreNulls | LagRespectNulls | LeadRespectNulls |
 |---------|---------|----------------|-----------------|-----------------|------------------|